 10 Ways to Tell If Your Cat Is Happy

 Purring is the form of cat communication that most people are familiar with.
 No one really knows how a cat purrs but in general cats purr when they are happy.
 But cats can also purr as a way of soothing themselves when they are in pain.

-Owning The Space
+2. Owning The Space

 When cats are scared, depressed or unhappy they will crouch down small and look for places to hide.
 They may not come out for days.
 Even if your cat isn’t overly affectionate if your cat follows you around the house, takes up as much of the surface area of your bed as possible, or likes to sit in the living room with you and your family your cat is happy.

 Happy cats feel safe and secure and show it by owning the space around them.
 Whether that space is your lap or a patch of sunlight on the floor if your cat is owning the space you can be sure your cat is happy.

-The Slow Blink
+3. The Slow Blink

 Cats slow blink to other cats to show that they are not a threat.
 They slow blink at humans to show love and affection.
 A cat that isn’t happy won’t be willing to show love or affection.

 So if your cat slow blinks at you the cat is letting you know that it is happy and that it loves you or at least feels great affection for you.
 It’s totally socially acceptable to slow blink back to your cat and let your cat know that you love him or her too. 😉

-The “I Love You” Tail
+4. The “I Love You” Tail

-When your cat comes into the room or when you enter a room your cat is in does your cat make a question mark with its’ tail?
+When your cat comes into the room or when you enter a room your cat is in does your cat make a question mark with his tail?
 If you ever catch your cat “question marking” with his or her tail you can be sure that your cat is a happy cat.

 This type of tail display is sometimes called the “I love you” tail because that is what the cat is trying to communicate.
 Now when your cat whips their tail into a question mark when you are around you will know that the cat is trying to tell you how happy you make him or her.

 Read more about cat tail language in our pawticle here.

 If your cat loves to cuddle with you then you don’t have to worry about whether or not your cat is happy.
 Cats that are unhappy or don’t feel secure in their space won’t ask for affection.
 Their body language will be tense and rigid, like they are just about to run away.

-Kneading or “Making Biscuits”
+6. Kneading or “Making Biscuits”

 Have you always wondered why your cat will get up on your lap and knead your lap, or your arm, or your leg?
 Cats knead to show happiness.
 They can knead with either their front paws only or all four paws.

 Often cats will purr while they knead.
 When a cat kneads you before settling into sleep you can be assured the cat is blissfully happy and feeling safe and protected.

 Does your cat give you head bumps?
 Your cat isn’t trying to knock you out when he or she bumps your face with his or her head.
 Sometimes head bumps are gentle.
 Sometimes they are pretty rough.
-But whether they are gentle or rough head bumps are a sign of happiness.
+But whether they are gentle or rough, head bumps are a sign of happiness.

 So the next time your cat bumps you in the head and you think the cat is trying to knock you out don’t panic.
 Your cat just really loves you.

 Many cat owners know what it’s like to wake up at 2 or 3 AM to the sound of a cat skittering across the floor, throwing catnip mice through the air, or racing at full speed from one end of the house to the other.

-Meowing Or Vocalizing
+9. Meowing or Vocalizing